-1 AND on the morning of the forty-third day, they came out of the cave, sorrowful and weeping.
-Their bodies were lean, and they were parched from hunger and thirst, from fasting and praying, and from their heavy sorrow on account of their transgression.
+1 On the morning of the forty-third day, they came out of the cave, sorrowful and crying.
+Their bodies were lean, and they were parched from hunger and thirst, from fasting and praying, and from their heavy sorrow because of their transgression.

 2 And when they had come out of the cave they went up the mountain to the west of the garden.

 3 There they stood and prayed and asked Elohim to grant them forgiveness of their sins.

 4 And after their prayers Aḏam began to beg Elohim, saying, “O 𐤉𐤄𐤅𐤄, my Elohim, and my Creator, You Commanded the four elements to be gathered together, and they were gathered together by Your order.

 5 Then You spread Your hand and created me out of one element, that of dust of the earth.
 You brought me into the garden at the third hour, on a sixth day, and informed me of it in the cave.

 6 Then, at first, I knew neither night nor day, because I had a bright nature so that the light in which I lived ever left me to know night or day.